kubernetes/kubernetes/staging/src/k8s.io/kms/README.md

 <!-- TODO: Placeholder README.
 Update with more detail and repo contents once initial implementation is in place. -->

-This repository contains the KMS proto APIs.
+This repository contains the KMS proto APIs and reference implementation.

 See https://github.com/kubernetes/enhancements/tree/master/keps/sig-auth/3299-kms-v2-improvements for more details.